|Oracle® Communications Billing and Revenue Management Concepts

 When the customer logs in, the following actions occur:

 The customer logs in at 10 p.m.
-An external application collects the login name and password and sends them to the BRM database to authenticate the user; that is, to see if this user has an account.
+RADIUS Manager collects the login name and password and sends them to the BRM database to authenticate the user; that is, to see if this user has an account.

 The login name and password are found in the database.
 This identifies the account and enables BRM to check if the customer is authorized to use the IP service.
 In this case, the customer has purchased a plan that includes the service, paid all bills, and has not exceeded a credit limit, so authorization is granted.